MicrosoftLearning/mslearn-postgresql/Instructions/Labs/16-analyze-sentiment.md

     WHERE r.id = cte.id;
     ```

-    Executing this query takes a long time!
-This is because the comments for every review in the table are sent individually to the Language service's endpoint for analysis.
-Sending records in batches is a more efficient approach when dealing with a large number of records.
+    Executing this query takes a long time because the comments for every review in the table are sent individually to the Language service's endpoint for analysis.
+Sending records in batches is more efficient when dealing with many records.

 3. Let's run the query below to perform the same update action, but this time send comments from the `reviews` table in batches of 10 (this is the maximum batch size allowed) and evaluate the difference in performance.